nilcy/ua4iugi-pwa/README.md

 # ua4iugi-pwa

-The meaning of YAFIYGI is: You asked for it, you got it.
+The meaning of YAFIYGI is: You Asked For It, You Got It.
-The meaning of PWA is: Progressive web application.
+The meaning of PWA is: Progressive Web Application.

 ## `Template`